argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/SmartSim/README.md

   - Training will progress until a tolerance on the average loss is reached, at which point a JIT-traced checkpoint of the model is saved to the disk and the simulator is told to quit

 To build the Fortran data producer, follow the instructions below:
+- Change directory to `Polaris/Fortran/train_clDB/src`
+- Make sure working directory is clean, if not run `./clean.sh`
+- Make sure the environment is already loaded, if not run `source env_Polaris.sh`
+- Build the executable with `./doConfig.sh`, which will be called `dataLoaderFtn.exe`

 ## Online Inference of Turbulence Closure Model